capreolina/rangifer_diary/076/README.md

 ![rusa finishes the Henesys pet JQ](rusa-finishes-pet-jq.webp "rusa finishes the Henesys pet JQ")

-Well, I got two more [Rudolph](https://maplelegends.com/lib/cash?id=5000014)s (in addition to the one that rusa already had), and it turns out that these get a set affect too, if you have three of them:
+Well, I got two more [Rudolph](https://maplelegends.com/lib/cash?id=5000014)s (in addition to the one that rusa already had), and it turns out that these get a set effect too, if you have three of them:

 ![rusa has 3 pets now…](rusa-has-3-pets-now.webp "rusa has 3 pets now…")